nustark/color-game/README.md

 ![sample](sample.gif)

-Game is based on Colt Steele's "Web Developer Bootcamp" course but is refactored for functionality and additional difficulty levels not found in the course.
+Game was refactored for functionality and additional difficulty levels were added.